Analytics-Driven Health Care Operations and Design

 - Compassionate Care Hospice

-Soo-Haeng Cho, Associate Professor of Operations Management
+Soo-Haeng Cho, IBM Professor of Operations Management and Strategy

 Vaccine supply contract: Improving supply contracts between vaccine manufacturers and health care providers under uncertain demand and supply.